Async and Await

 When you agree to split up a group of tasks between the people on the team, with each person taking one task and working on it alone, this is parallelism.
 Each person on the team can make progress at the exact same time.

 With both of these situations, you might have to coordinate between different tasks.
 Maybe you thought the task that one person was working on was totally independent from everyone else’s work, but it actually needs something finished by another person on the team.
-Some of the work could be done in parallel, but some of it was actually serial: it could only happen in a series, one thing after the other.
-Likewise, you might realize that one of your own tasks depends on another of your tasks.
-Now your concurrent work has also become serial.
+Some of the work could be done in parallel, but some of it was actually serial: it could only happen in a series, one thing after the other, as in Figure 17-3.

 The same basic dynamics come into play with software and hardware.
 On a machine with a single CPU core, the CPU can only do one operation at a time, but it can still work concurrently.
-Using tools like threads, processes, and async, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
+Using tools such as threads, processes, and async, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
 On a machine with multiple CPU cores, it can also do work in parallel.
 One core can be doing one thing while another core does something completely unrelated, and those actually happen at the same time.

 Now, let’s dive into how async programming in Rust actually works!
 In the rest of this chapter, we will:

-• see how to use Rust’s async and await syntax
+- see how to use Rust’s

-• explore how to use the async model to solve some of the same challenges we looked at in Chapter 16
+syntax - explore how to use the async model to solve some of the same challenges we looked at in Chapter 16

-• look at how multithreading and async provide complementary solutions, which you can even use together in many cases
+- look at how multithreading and async provide complementary solutions, which you can even use together in many cases